JuliaML/MLLabelUtils.jl/docs/api/targets.rst

     1
     0

-While the general iterator implementation covers most cases, we do selectively treat some iterators (such as ``Dict``), differently, or even disallow some completely (such as any ``AbstractArray`` that has more than two dimensions).
+While the generic iterator implementation covers most cases, we do selectively treat some iterators (such as ``Dict``), differently, or even disallow some completely (such as any ``AbstractArray`` that has more than two dimensions).

 .. function:: label(dict) -> Vector